nystudio107/recipe/README.md

         {{ ingredient }}
     {% endfor %}

 The first parameter is the units you'd like to use (`'imperial'` or `'metric'`).
 The second parameter is how many people you'd like the recipe portions to be sized for.
-If you leave out the second parameter, it'll just use the recipe default.
+By default, it will use `'imperial'` and the serving size in the recipe if you don't pass these parameters in, e.g.: `entry.someRecipe.getIngredients()`

+### Directions

 For a list of directions, do the following (adding whatever output markup you want):